Gay historical romance from the Golden Age of Piracy

 News awaits them in Port Royal.
 The buccaneer ship Night Hawk has returned at last from the Spanish Main, and aboard is Raphe Ashburn.
 Once, he and Quinn burned up Port Royal with their passion.
 Now, he wants Quinn back.

 Charming, aristocratic, witty—Captain Ashburn is everything Perry wishes he could be.
 And he’s not above any nasty trick to retake his former lover’s heart.

-And then a rival from Perry’s navy days appears unexpectedly.
-Perry is blackmailed into returning to his old life, and forced to renounce his pirate brethren, but he can’t tell anyone the truth lest he puts them in grave peril.
+Then a bitter rival from Perry’s navy days appears unexpectedly.
+Perry is blackmailed into returning to his old life, and forced to renounce his pirate brethren.
+And he can’t tell anyone the truth lest he puts them in grave peril.

 Perry fears he’ll never see his matelot again, for Quinn is not the man to brook betrayal.
 And the dashing Captain Ashburn is waiting in the wings…

 “I CAN SAVE YOU, Master Quinn.”

 A weight on his back.
 His face, pushed into water, and he was choking.
 Drowning.
 He struggled wildly.
 Manacles around his wrists bit deep.